Rewards and Sanctions

 There is an annual Key Stage 4 Presentation Evening in the Autumn Term.
 This is a formal occasion and subject prizes and GCSE certificates are awarded.

 Whenever possible staff will accentuate the positive, but inevitably there are occasions when sanctions are necessary.
 There is a clear set of expectations.
-These are outlined separately but are designed to encourage students to take responsibility for their own actions.
-There is also an emphasis on restorative justice – working with students to help them consider their actions and try to ensure they do not happen again.
+These are outlined separately but are designed to encourage pupils to take responsibility for their own actions.
+There is also an emphasis on restorative justice – working with pupils to help them consider their actions and try to ensure they do not happen again.

 In the first instance, class teachers deal with issues themselves (unless it is a very serious case).
 If they wish to give a child a lunchtime detention then this is written in the planner and recorded on SIMs.
 Within all sanctions there is a hierarchy starting with the classroom teacher/tutor and passing through the Head of Faculty to the SLT.

 A pupils whose behaviour in a lesson is of a sufficient level to interfere with and prevent the learning of others may be immediately referred within the department according to the dept. referral timetable.
 Heads of Faculty may refer pupils to the SLT during a lesson if necessary.